Pyrenees High Route (HRP) Hiking Guide for 2019

 In the central part of the mountain range daytime temperatures generally range between 70-80°F (21-27°C) with nighttime temperatures between 25-35°F (1-7°C).
 Of course, temperatures can vary greatly depending on local altitude and weather.
 Closer to the coast the temperatures are generally warmer, whilst in the higher central part of the mountain range the temperatures are colder.

-Of course, as with any high altitude mountain range, fog, wind, rain and snow are all real possibilities at any time of year, so plan and prepare accordingly.
+As with any high altitude mountain range, fog, wind, rain and snow are all real possibilities at any time of year, so plan and prepare accordingly.

 MAPS / GUIDEBOOKS